 - Frequent change in eye prescription

 Initially, only a small part of the eye lens is affected, and you will not notice any vision loss.
-The cataract later grows larger and your vision gets increasingly cloudy.
-At an advanced stage you may experience double vision or light flashes.
+The cataract later develops and your vision gets increasingly cloudy.
+At an advanced stage you may experience double vision from one eye and/or increasing glare and sensitivity to bright lights.

 Cataracts may be classified based on their location within the eye, which include: